A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Propeller geometry and mesh deformation

 For each deformed blade, the following list of passages is followed to obtain the deformed shaft: \begin{enumerate} \item identification of $N_{\text{shaft}}$ points on the root face of the undeformed and deformed blades.
 Being the surface defined by NURBS, the points are generated on the reference UV plane and mapped to the blade surface; \item collection of the shaft points which remain unchanged in deformation, i.e. the two bases of the shaft.
 The union of the undeformed shaft bases and of the undeformed blades' root provides the \emph{undeformed shaft control points}, whereas the union of the undeformed shaft bases and of the deformed blades' root provides the \emph{deformed shaft control points}; \item training of a \emph{Radial Basis Function} (\rbf{}) interpolating technique with the \emph{undeformed} and \emph{deformed shaft control points} (as in \eqref{eq:train-rbf}), and then extraction of the deformed shaft by applying the \rbf{} to the undeformed points of the shaft lateral surface (as in \eqref{eq:apply-rbf}).
 The control points and the final mesh points on the shaft are represented in Figure~\ref{fig:shaft}. \end{enumerate}

-To conclude, we highlight that such an operation is needed in order to allow the correct deformation of the whole mesh.
-Keeping fixed the points on the shaft surface leads indeed to unexpected behavior when the RBF system is assembled over all the surface points since the blade points are moved but not the adjacent ones belonging to the shaft.
+To conclude, we highlight that such an operation is needed in order to allow the correct deformation of the whole mesh. \RB{If the points on the shaft surface are fixed, this would lead} indeed to unexpected behavior when the RBF system is assembled over all the surface points. \RB{In fact, in this case} the blade points are moved, but not the adjacent ones belonging to the shaft.
 The propedeutic procedure here described induces indeed a deformation on the shaft points, translating them on the cylindrical surface accordingly to the blade root deformation.